Key Considerations for Entering China’s Healthcare Market

 Traditional Chinese medicine

-Foreign investors are prohibited to invest in the application of steaming, frying, moxibustion, calcination, and other processing techniques of traditional Chinese medicine (TCM) decoction pieces, as well as the production of confidential prescription products of proprietary Chinese medicines.
+Foreign investors are prohibited from investing in the application of steaming, frying, moxibustion, calcination, and other processing techniques of traditional Chinese medicine (TCM) decoction pieces, as well as the production of confidential prescription products of proprietary Chinese medicines.
 However, such restrictions do not exist in China’s 21 free trade zones.

 Beyond these three sectors – medical institutions, human stem cell and genetic diagnosis and treatment technology, and TCM – other healthcare sectors are mostly open to foreign investment in China.